The Essential Guide to Setting Up Your Pickup Camper

 To ensure comfort in our pickup camper, we installed a two-in-one system from Autoterm.

-It offers the best value for money we found.
-While it doesn’t yet include the high-altitude kit, we haven’t encountered any issues so far, even in the middle of the mountains.
-We’re looking forward to adding this kit to our heating and water system.
+It offers the best value for money we found — granted, it doesn’t have the altitude kit, but so far even in the middle of the mountains we’ve had no issues.
+We’re looking forward to adding that kit for our heater and water heater.

-Diesel heating remains the optimal choice for a pickup camper: maximum autonomy and easy fuel availability anywhere in the world.
+Diesel heating remains the optimal choice for a pickup camper: maximum autonomy and easy fuel supply anywhere in the world.

-3 Years with Our Pickup Camper: Defender Module Plans Included
+3 Years with Our Pickup Camper: Defender Camper Plan Provided

-After three years of intensive use of our pickup camper, some choices have proven themselves:
+After three years of intensive use of our pickup camper, certain choices have proven themselves:

 Highlights

-Removable indoor shower: A truly well-thought-out feature, perfect for city stops or very cold conditions.
+Indoor removable shower: a truly well-thought-out feature, perfect when showering in urban areas or in very cold conditions.

-Lower sleeping area: Could be optimized when the roof is closed.
-In strong winds or even storms (which we’ve experienced more than once) sleeping two people in the lower section becomes tricky.
+Lower sleeping space to optimise when the roof is closed: in strong winds or storms (which has happened to us more than once), sleeping for two becomes tricky in the lower section.

-Good news: we’re actively exploring solutions and think we’ve found one.
-We’ll share more very soon !
+Good news: we’re actively working on it and think we’ve found a solution.
+We’ll share more very soon!

 Our pickup camper has allowed us to live extraordinary adventures in complete autonomy.

-An empty pickup camper allows complete customization of the layout, equipment, and level of comfort.
-It’s the perfect solution for creating a space truly suited to your way of traveling while keeping your budget under control.
-This is exactly the choice that led us to work with ModulIdea.
+An empty pickup camper allows for total customisation of the layout, equipment and comfort level.
+It is the ideal solution for designing a space truly suited to your way of travelling, while keeping costs under control.
+This is precisely the choice that led us to work with ModulIdea.

 Yes, provided the layout is well thought out.
-With a comfortable bed, true electrical autonomy, integrated bathroom facilities, and efficient heating, a camper becomes a real little rolling home, perfectly suited for long-term travel.
+With a comfortable bed, genuine electrical autonomy, integrated sanitary facilities and effective heating, a camper becomes a true little home on wheels, perfectly suited to long-term travel.

-After several years of traveling, sleep comfort became an absolute priority.
-A fixed Queen-size bed (160×200 cm) with a Froli slatted base and memory foam mattress topper ensures optimal rest, essential after long days on the trails.
-We started our off-road experience with a 4×4 van whose bed was 120×175 cm, and I can tell you, the experience was completely different.
-The urge to get back home just for a real bed at the end of the trip was very, very strong.
+After several years of travel, sleep comfort has become an absolute priority.
+A fixed Queen size bed (160×200 cm) with a Froli slatted base and memory foam topper guarantees optimal rest, essential after long days on rough tracks.
+We started our off-road journey in a 4×4 van with a 120×175 cm bed and I can tell you the experience was completely different.
+The urge to go home to a proper bed at the end of the holiday was very, very strong.

 Yes, absolutely.
-The removable Primus cooktop offers great flexibility: it can be used indoors or outdoors, depending on the conditions.
-Its power allows you to cook quickly and efficiently, which is a real advantage while traveling, especially if you love cooking as much as we do.
+The removable Primus burner offers great flexibility: it can be used indoors or outdoors depending on conditions.
+Its power allows for quick and efficient cooking, which is a real advantage on the road — especially when you love cooking as much as we do.

-Our Defender camper has a full 2-day autonomy in bad weather and complete self-sufficiency on sunny days, thanks to a high-capacity lithium battery, flexible solar panels, and a 220V inverter.
-This setup allows you to work, cook, and live comfortably without relying on the grid.
+Our Defender camper provides full autonomy of 2 days in bad weather and complete autonomy during sunny days, thanks to a high-capacity lithium battery, flexible solar panels and a 220V inverter.
+This setup allows us to work, cook and live comfortably without depending on the grid.

-Having bathroom facilities completely transforms the travel experience, especially in cities, bad weather, or cold conditions.
-The removable indoor shower and dry toilets were essential features, particularly for Sophie, as they are for many women travelers.
+Having sanitary facilities radically changes the travel experience, especially in cities, in bad weather or in cold conditions.
+The indoor removable shower and the dry toilet were an essential criterion, particularly for Sophie, as they are for many female travellers.

 For us, yes.
-The diesel heater and water heater provide excellent autonomy and easy fuel availability worldwide.
+The diesel heater and water heater offer excellent autonomy and easy fuel supply anywhere in the world.
 Even without an altitude kit for now, our Autoterm system has proven reliable, including in the mountains.

 After three years of intensive use, one point stands out:

-• The low sleeping space when the roof is closed, especially in strong wind or stormy conditions.
+the lower sleeping space when the roof is closed, particularly in strong winds or storms.

-Good news: we are currently working on a solution, which we’ll share very soon.
+Good news: we are currently working on a solution, which we will share very soon.

-You can find all our adventures, field tests, and insights:
+You can find all our adventures, field tests and feedback:

 Leave a Reply